RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 ---
-title: "Migrate from State-Based to Event-Based"
+title: "From a state-based to an event-sourced codebase"
 date: 2025-04-30T09:00:00+02:00
 tags: [post, en]
 draft: true